 When patients first start taking Ozempic, some side effects like diarrhea, nausea, or vomiting can ensue.
 But these may disappear over time as the patient gets used to the medication.

 To help the body adjust to the medication and dosing, avoiding fried foods and fatty foods, such as fast food, and foods high in sugar is recommended.
-Ozempic and fatty foods are not friends – they can exacerbate the side effects.
+Ozempic and fatty foods are not friends – high-fat foods can exacerbate the side effects.

-Also, patients who experience nausea or other side effects should consider the following tips:
+Patients who experience nausea or other side effects from Ozempic should consider the following tips:

-• Bland light foods get more easily digested
+- Bland light foods are more easily digested

-As time passes by, the patient will become used to the medication dosage and the side effects should gradually dissipate (usually after 2 weeks of treatment initiation).
+As time passes, the patient will become used to the medication dosage, and the side effects should gradually dissipate (usually after 2 weeks of treatment initiation).
 Even so, keep in mind the need to avoid greasy, fried, and heavy foods.

 What Are the Side Effects of Ozempic?